 My take on behavior management over the next few years is simple.
 You can teach proper behavior without destroying someone's hold on what they feel is important vis-a-vis society and their own future.
 Do not denigrate the political ideas (arguing whether they are correct in their views is another matter), but model appropriateness.
 Talk to your children about differentiating between the man and the position.
 Whether we liked the POTUS of the moment, or not, we always honored the position, but did not necessarily respect the decisions of the man holding the position.

 Yes, it's a tightrope and a fine line to walk with your children.
-But we do it every day when it comes to music, clothes, moves, and TV, when we try to teach our children the proper way to view the world around them.
+But we do it every day when it comes to music, clothes, movies, and TV, when we try to teach our children the proper way to view the world around them.
 We don't like everything that culture creates, or has decided is good and better for our world.
 Holding up the present POTUS to scrutiny truly is no different.

 I suppose in many respects it is also a good thing.
 Cult-like adoration of any politician is anathema to a democracy.
 We do not elect a King, but a temporary holder of a position, and that goes for Congress, governorships, judges, and state legislatures as well.
 It is why impeachment of any public official is an essential part of our society.
 No one who is elected is omnipotent, beyond fallibility, or excused from decorum.